OpenLI-NZ/openli/doc/ProvisionerDoc.md

   intercept records to the requesting agency.
 * Agency ID -- the agency that requested the intercept (this should match one of the agencies specified elsewhere in this configuration file).
+* Access type -- the technology used to provide the target with Internet access (e.g. DSL, Fiber, Wireless, etc).

 An IP intercept must also include ONE of the following parameters, which is used to identify the intercept target.